lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation/index.md

 }
 ```

-Obviously most of the things being checked here are pretty random, but it does show off what I have been talking about.
+Obviously, most of the things being checked here are pretty random, but it does show off what I have been talking about.

 - The `recipient` is checked to ensure that the `MessageState` is intended for the node it is being sent to.